mattl999/api-village/README.md

 ## Notes:
 This app was created as a practice excercise.
 It is not polished, nor is it designed responsively.
 It will not display properly on smaller screens.
+It is also not maintained, and certain APIs may not work if they are changed in the future.